x-magic/kindle-weather-stand-alone/README.md

 1. Copy *extensions* folder into usbms (plug into a computer, or ``cd /mnt/us`` if you prefer SSH and SCP)
 2. Open KAUL, you should see a new program called *Kindle Weather Stand Dependicies Checker*.
 Run it to check your Python installation.
 It will also install pytz library if not present (Internet connection required)
 3. Update configurations and credentials
-	1. (optional) Open ``/extensions/weather-stand/bin/weather-manager.sh`` and replace Pushover credentials as instructed
+	1. (Optional) Open ``/extensions/weather-stand/bin/weather-manager.sh`` and replace Pushover credentials as instructed
-	2. (optional) Open ``/extensions/weather-stand/bin/weather-generator.sh`` and choose which weather API you want to use as instructed
+	2. (Optional) Open ``/extensions/weather-stand/bin/weather-generator.sh`` and choose which weather API you want to use as instructed
 	3. Open ``/extensions/weather-stand/bin/weather-generator-[your-weather-api-name-here].py`` and replace your API key, location and other configurations as instructed
 4. __Important!__ Delete ``/extensions/weather-stand/bin/disable`` file
    - This file is a kill switch.
 The script won't carry on if it presents